darioizzo/geodesyNets/README.md

 # Neural Density Field for 67p Churyumov-Gerasimenko
 Once the network is trained we can explore and visualize the neural density field using techniques similar to 3D image scanning.
-This results in videos such as the one below, obtained using the gravitational signature of the comet 67p Churyumov-Gerasimenko
+This results in videos such as the one below, obtained using the gravitational signature of the comet 67p Churyumov-Gerasimenko.
+Units are non dimensional.

 ![Neural Density Field for 67p](/figures/67p_low.gif)

 # Neural Density Field for Bennu
 Similarly, the video below refers to the results of differential training over a heterogenous Bennu model.
+Units are non dimensional.

 ![Neural Density Field for 67p](/figures/bennu_low.gif)